How to Socialize Your Dog in 10 Easy Steps

 - A leash

 For social training, it is important that you have a leash that is a predictable length.
-That way, your dog knows just how far from you he’s allowed to bounce.
+That way, your dog knows just how far from you she’s allowed to bounce.
 Dog Leashes 101: Finding the Best Leash for Your Dog will help you make a good choice.

-- A bit of money, if you decide to take a class or enlist a trainer
+- A bit of money, if you decide to take a class or enlist a trainer.

 Notice that treats are not on the list.
 When a dogs are stressed they won’t take food and snacks may, in fact, incite competitive or protective behavior.

-How to Socialize Your Dog (10 Steps)
+How to Socialize Your Dog In 10 Easy Steps

-Step 1 - Know your dog’s personality.
+Step 1 - Know Your Dog's Personality

 Not all dogs are Cary Grant suave.
 They are born with certain genetic traits, while other quirks are developed along the way.

 Most dogs have a fight-or-flight response to uncomfortable situations.
 Whether they lean toward fight or flight, depends on their personality.